Privacy Policy

 • Legal Basis: Contract (for sharing data to create the meeting) and Legitimate Interests (for processing notes and transcripts).

-Planned Integrations (Stripe & PayPal)
+Planned Payment Processing Provider Integrations (Stripe & PayPal)

 Tutor Registration